Digressive/WSUS-Maintenance/README.md

 * It's designed to run either on a WSUS server itself or can be run from a remote machine.
 * The computer that is running the utility must have the WSUS management PowerShell modules installed.
 * The utility requires at least PowerShell 5.0
-* This utility has been tested on Windows 11, Windows 10, Windows Server 2022, Windows Server 2019 and Windows Server 2016.
+* This utility has been tested on Windows 11, Windows 10, Windows Server 2022, Windows Server 2019, Windows Server 2016.

 ## Generating A Password File